victoria-piroian/fitness-tracker-web-application/README.md

 # Vida Fit: Personal Fitness Tracking Web Application

-**Victoria Piroian | University of Toronto: Faculty of Applied Science and Engineering**

 ## Description
 Vida Fit is a web-based health and fitness tracking application designed to help users monitor and improve their diet, sleep, and exercise habits.
 Users can set personal goals, track their progress, and access resources to support healthier lifestyle choices.